harness/developer-hub/docs/infra-as-code-management/workspaces/create-workspace.md

 7. If you need to use either environment or Terraform variables during execution, select the **Variables** tab to define the variables.
 If Terraform variables are defined and set in Git, then values defined in the workspace take precedence.
 Variables can be either String, [hcl](https://developer.hashicorp.com/terraform/language/syntax/configuration), [Secret](https://developer.harness.io/docs/category/secrets), or a reference to another variable in the same or a different workspace.
-A good best practice is to avoid managing Terraform variables in Git, and set them in the workspace instead.
+A good best practice is to avoid managing Terraform variables in Git; set them in the workspace instead.
 This keeps the Git configuration clean and allows you to use the same Git definitions for multiple workspaces.

     ![Workspace variables](./static/workspace-variables.png)